hamedtu/ci-cd-app/README.md

 ## Project Overview

-This is an end-to-end cloud deployment project where I took a local Dockerized application and turned it into a production-style AWS deployment with CI/CD.
+This is an end-to-end cloud deployment project that takes a Dockerized application and deploys it into AWS with CI/CD automation.

 The application is a profile web app built with Node.js, MongoDB, and JavaScript.
 I containerized the app, implemented automated delivery with GitHub Actions, and deployed it on Amazon ECS.